ivan-kleshnin/unredux/docs/reactive-or-what.md

 From [dataflows](https://github.com/ivan-kleshnin/dataflows).

+## Reactive or Proactive

 To break this wall we can try to search for inspirational ideas outside of the programming field.
-We'll quickly find one particularly curious binary group: "proactive vs reactive" in the field of Psychology.
-"Proactive" basically means "doing something *before* something else happens" while "reactive" carries the opposite meaning: "doing something *after* something else happens".
+We'll quickly find one particularly curious binary group: "reactive/proactive" in the field of Psychology and Business.
+"Proactive" basically means "doing something BEFORE something else happens" while "reactive" carries the opposite meaning: "doing something AFTER something else happens".

-That's kinda interesting because it seems to describe OUR situation exceptionally well.
+That's kinda interesting because it seems to describe our situation pretty well.
 In the `emitter <- reactor` case we code "something that happens after something".
 In the `active -> passive` case we code "something that will happen after something".